steadystatic/simple-auth-python-cgi-server/README.md

-# Simple Auth Python CGI Web Server Deploy Script
+# Simple Auth Python Web Server Deploy Script

 This could be a handy starting point for chat bots or simple deployment scripts.